Eloque/CexControl/README.md

 This is Beta software.
 Use at your own risk.

 ### Installation
-Put all the files in on user writeable directory.
+Put all the files in a user writeable directory.

 ### User guide
 #### To start